 Are Apple Pie Stuffed Won Tons Difficult To Make?

 The recipe is fairly straight forward and simple.
-Won tons are lightly “stuffed” with a fresh apple pie type-mixture, then fried quickly, dusted with powdered sugar and garnished.
+Won tons are lightly “stuffed” with a fresh apple pie type-mixture, then fried quickly in hot oil, dusted with powdered sugar and garnished.

 Here they are, hot out of the skillet, and lightly dusted with powdered sugar.
 Now the apple pie stuffed won tons are about to get “prettied up”!